 World - Realms

-The Stratocracy of Avenell is the home of the hobgoblins descended from the three sons of Avenius who share control of the government.
-This militaristic society is constantly in conflict with itself as powerful and wealthy families have forced controlled, capitalistic economy within its borders.
+The home of the hobgoblins, the Kingdom of Avenell is a stratocratic monarchy, descended from the three sons of Avenius who share control of the government.
+This militaristic society is constantly in conflict with itself as powerful and wealthy families have forced a controlled, capitalistic economy within its borders.

 Home to the Vallens, one of the eldest tribes of humans that conquered Esteparon after the Godlings Wars, this collection of independent cities is the last vestige of the Vallen culture.